ballerina-platform/module-ballerina-persist/ballerina/Module.md

     readonly T <fieldName>;
 |}
 ```
-The identifier field can be a single field or a combination of multiple fields.
+The identity field can be a single field or a combination of multiple fields.

 ```ballerina
 type EntityType record {|